ajrowland/andrewrowland/content/posts/2008-04-29-consume-dotnet-web-service-using-jquery.md

 ### Andy
 *August 12, 2008 at 5:34 pm*

 If you look at line 10 in the HTML example above, the data key of the AJAX request contains a serialised JSON object.
-I’ve manually serialised the parameters to be sent to the Web service.
+I've manually serialised the parameters to be sent to the Web service.
 If your object is more complex, use a JSON stringifier.

-The example Web service I’ve provided takes this very simple JSON object to obtain the parameter continent.
+The example Web service I've provided takes this very simple JSON object to obtain the parameter continent.
 It then returns a list of countries.

 Hope this helps.